vijaykumar10022/APSSDC-Django-Batch-4/README.md

 #### Day-4 content:
 _________

-  - 1. Displaying content by using HttpResponse
+  - 1.Displaying content by using HttpResponse
-  - 2. Using html,css and javascript in HttpResponse
+  - 2.Using html,css and javascript in HttpResponse
       - This changes can be done in single HttpResponse or else we can use it in different HttpResponses
       - html => views.py
       - ex: